Including interior and exterior door repairs

 I initially used cellophane packaging tape to act as my release surface.
 That didn’t work like I planned so I switched and wrapped the laminate stack in polyethylene sheet plastic, then clamped it in place.

-I planned on making four of these brackets using six layers of veneer with a layer of 713 EpisizeTM Unidirectional Glass Tape inside both outer veneers.
+I planned on making four of these brackets using six layers of veneer with a layer of fiberglass tape inside both outer veneers.
 After consulting Tom Pawlak, my fellow Tech Advisor, I built each one a little different.
 One was as I just described, a second was similar but I used unidirectional carbon instead of glass, a third laminate used a 3/8” balsa core with unidirectional carbon on each side followed by a single layer of veneer, and the fourth used foam core instead of balsa.

 My fellow Techies covered my behind on this one while I was at the Port Townsend Wooden Boat Festival.
 Don “Gootz” Gutzmer modified the brackets seen here by doing the following: after loading the brackets back onto the jig one at a time, he added alternating layers of veneer and biaxial glass (three veneer/two glass) then two layers of carbon unidirectional fibers to each.
 This added significant stiffness and thickness.
 He also fashioned backing plate or caul using ¼” HDPE stock to remount the brackets to the wall bolted through the aluminum wall studs.

 Tom Pawlak tackled the second set and his plan was slightly different than Don’s but equally adequate.
-Tom loaded the brackets to the jig one at a time the same as Don, but he added the following: one layer of biaxial glass, three layers of veneer, second layer of biaxial glass, a fourth layer of veneer and single layer of unidirectional carbon fiber.
-Once the beefed up bracket was removed from the jig, Tom added a single layer of unidirectional carbon to the inside surface of the bracket.
+Tom loaded the brackets to the jig one at a time the same as Don, but he added the following: one layer of biaxial glass, three layers of veneer, the second layer of biaxial glass, the fourth layer of veneer, and a single layer of unidirectional carbon fiber.
+Once the beefed-up bracket was removed from the jig, Tom added a single layer of unidirectional carbon to the inside surface of the bracket.